The Search is on for ‘Northern Ireland’s Top Science Students

 The Trustees award the Hans Sloane Medal to the top student obtaining the highest combined marks in biology, chemistry and physics at ‘A’ level.

-The Trustees, and National Museums NI are delighted to welcome a major partnership with Almac Group, the Craigavon based contract development and manufacturing organization.
+The Trustees, and National Museums NI are delighted to welcome a major partnership with Almac Group, the Craigavon based contract development and manufacturing organisation.
 This partnership will not only increase the cash awards given to the top three ‘A’ level students but establish a new award for Northern Ireland’s brightest at GCSE.

 The ‘Sloane McClay Award’ commemorates the lives of both Sir Hans Sloane and Almac founder, inspirational entrepreneur and philanthropist Sir Allen McClay (1932-2010), whose vision was for Almac to be the leader in the generation of superior solutions for the advancement of human health.
 It will be awarded to the top student at GCSE obtaining the highest combined marks in biology, chemistry, physics and maths.

 Both Sir Hans Sloane and Cookstown-born Sir Allen McClay were inspired by science to improve people’s quality of life and their values are inspirational to many.
-They both used their talents, time and wealth to help others and were recognized for their contributions to the world of healthcare with knighthoods.
+They both used their talents, time and wealth to help others and were recognised for their contributions to the world of healthcare with knighthoods.

 Schools’ principals will receive a letter from National Museums NI and Almac, on behalf of the Hans Sloane Trustees, inviting them to nominate their top performing students by 17 November.
-Winning students and their families will be invited to attend a prestigious awards ceremony at the Ulster Museum in January, to recognize their achievements.
+Winning students and their families will be invited to attend a prestigious awards ceremony at the Ulster Museum in January, to recognise their achievements.
 The top ‘A’ Level student will receive the Hans Sloane bronze medal.
 The inaugural Sloane McClay Award will be presented to the top GCSE student.
 Cash awards and certificates are made to the top three students at both ‘A’ Level and GCSE.

-Stephen Barr, President & MD Almac Sciences commented “We are delighted to partner with the prestigious Hans Sloane Trust to recognize and reward top performing students in key subject areas including science and maths.
-As a global organization we rely on the talent and expertise of our employees and we must continue to encourage and engage the next generation of scientists to drive growth.
+Stephen Barr, President & MD Almac Sciences commented “We are delighted to partner with the prestigious Hans Sloane Trust to recognise and reward top performing students in key subject areas including science and maths.
+As a global organisation we rely on the talent and expertise of our employees and we must continue to encourage and engage the next generation of scientists to drive growth.
 It is our hope that recipients of both the Hans Sloane Medal and the Sloane McClay Award will continue to make a difference to knowledge, understanding and society in the same way Sir Allen McClay and Sir Hans Sloane did.”

 Dr Jane Wilde, Chairman Hans Sloane Memorial Fund stated: “We are delighted to work in partnership with Almac, to support the Hans Sloane Medal and create the new Sloane McClay Award.
 Adding a new Award at GCSE is a very exciting opportunity to recognize the achievements of younger students.
 We are also grateful to CCEA who assist us with information from local examinations and school Principals, who can nominate students taking alternative examination boards.”